Euro 2012: Poland captain says tournament is "dream come true"

 Manager Franciszek Smuda, who took charge of Poland in October 2009 after they failed to qualify for the World Cup, added: "The atmosphere is really becoming better and better.

 "We can see that when we go to training sessions, we can see the support on the streets, people cheering and waving - it's great.
 I hope it will continue until the very end of the tournament."

 Amid all the excitement, Poland must focus on their opening Euro 2012 match against Greece and keep the hyped clash against arch-rivals Russia at the back of their minds.

-that Russia fans plan to march through Warsaw prior to the clash on 12 June.
+Poland and Russia have had a long and frequently turbulent relationship and there have been reports that Russia fans plan to march through Warsaw prior to the clash on 12 June.

 "The first step is always the most important step, and the first step is the Greece match," added Blaszczykowski, who helped Borussia Dortmund to the league and cup double last season.